New Culture Fall Camp:

 We joyfully welcome bodies of all genders, sexualities, skin tones, races, sizes, abilities, relationship orientations, and histories, with the following caveats:

-- We ask all attendees to follow our COVID protocols, which require vaccination and a booster plus testing, and recommend an isolation period before arrival.
+- We ask all attendees to follow our COVID protocols, which require a combination of reducing potential exposure before camp and testing before and during camp.
+At this time we do not require attendees to be vaccinated.
+Instead, the protocol for reducing potential exposure is different depending on your COVID vaccination and/or infection history.
 Our motive is care for the health and safety of the most at-risk members of our community.
 Please click here for our full COVID policy.

 - Our facility is not wheelchair-accessible.
 Please contact us at firstname.lastname@example.org if you have an accessibility need that you would like to discuss with us.